We hope you enjoy this web site and what it represents.

 sexualities are abnormal, unnatural, chosen, and -- with some

 abhorrent, regardless of the nature of the relationship.
-Most take an active
+Most took an active

-role opposing same-sex marriage, and opposing equal human rights and
+role opposing same-sex marriage, and continue to oppose equal human rights, benefits, and

 One very interesting exception to the above are the Mennonite communities.